Sistem-Pack/Sistem-Pack/README.md

 - 👋 Hi, I’m @Sistem-Pack (my real Name is Alexandr)
-- 👀 I’m interested in code on language Delphi/FMX.
-Flutter/Dart.
+- 👀 I’m interested in code on language Delphi(with framework, FMX), Dart(with framework Flutter), Java/Kotlin.
-- 🌱 I’m currently learning Swift, Flutter/Dart.
+- 🌱 I’m currently learning Swift(any time), Java/Kotlin, Flutter/Dart.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 (Hmmm ... some time ... maybe)